1 Day Honolulu Touring

 touring Oahu Battleship

-Perfect for kids (and grown-up kids), the Battleship Missouri offers guided tours above and below deck, while the Aviation Museum has interactive exhibits and a flight simulator.
+While the Arizona Memorial may be somber and silent, there are places perfect for kids (and grown-up kids).
+Like the Battleship Missouri, which offers guided tours above and below deck.
+Plus, the Aviation Museum has interactive exhibits and a flight simulator.
 Think of it as part history lesson, part video game.
 You can learn about all of that and more in our post tips and tricks for Pearl Harbor post.

 Honolulu museums & historic sites